wp-plugins/followpagerank/readme.txt

 == Description ==

-Checks commentator's website PageRank and removes nofollow attribute if it's PageRank is higher than or equal to your website's PageRank.
+Checks commentator's website PageRank and removes nofollow attribute if its PageRank is higher than or equal to your website's PageRank.

 Based on GooglePR by Emre Odabas.